 Programs and services currently offered for faculty include:

-- Resources for developing blended and open courses in online learning environments.
+- Princeton's initiative in online education is housed in the McGraw Center, which offers all of the design and production resources for developing blended and open courses.
 We support faculty in integrating online teaching tools into their teaching to increase engagement among their Princeton students in and out of the classroom.
 We also collaborate with faculty in globalizing their Princeton courses by opening them to the world as MOOCs.
-Princeton’s initiative in online education is housed in the McGraw Center, which offers all of the design and production resources for online teaching.
-Jeff Himpele is the point of contact for faculty interested in this initiative
+Jeff Himpele is the point of contact for faculty interested in this initiative.

 - The McGraw Center provides the Mentoring Fund to support activities for faculty to mentor graduate students in teaching.
 The fund can be used to defray the costs of refreshments during special mentoring events among faculty and AIs in current courses or at department events.